bsmg/beat-saber-community-wiki/modding/example-mod2.md

 We will be keeping track of the last 10 points you can get for the maximum of 110.

-This mod will also have the help of some of the commonly used Libraries that are available on Mod Saber.
+This mod will also have the help of some of the commonly used Libraries that are available on [ModSaber.](https://www.modsaber.org/).

 We will be using the following in our tutorial: